Von Willebrand Disease (VWD)

 English

-Jonathan Roberts is a Pediatrics specialist and a Hematologist in Peoria, Illinois.
-Dr. Roberts and is rated as an Elite provider by MediFind in the treatment of Von Willebrand Disease (VWD).
-His top areas of expertise are Von Willebrand Disease (VWD), Blood Clots, Congenital Antithrombin 3 Deficiency, and Hemophilia A. Dr. Roberts is currently accepting new patients.
+Jonathan Roberts is a Hematologist and an Oncologist in Peoria, Illinois.
+Dr. Roberts is rated as an Elite provider by MediFind in the treatment of Von Willebrand Disease (VWD).
+His top areas of expertise are Blood Clots, Von Willebrand Disease (VWD), Hemophilia A, and Hemophilia B.

 What is the outlook (prognosis) for Von Willebrand Disease (VWD)?